 Complete the online survey at Birmingham Be Heard (live from 13th November)

-Request a paper copy of the survey or the consultation document in an alternative formate by email to email@example.com
+Request a paper copy of the survey or the consultation document in an alternative format by email to firstname.lastname@example.org

 Attend: the public consultation meeting on Weds 19th December or business rate payers meeting on Weds 12th December.
 For full details and to book a place, visit the#brumbudget19 web page from Tuesday 13th November